bransensmith/bestbuy-bot/README.md

 About

 This Script is designed to run on BestBuy.com and only works on Hot-Items such as Graphics cards, PS5 Consoles, XBOX Consoles, Nintendo Systems, or any other type of limited stock item.
-This Script is designed to check for website element changes every 5 seconds to determine inventory status (In-stock / out of stock).
-When an object is found to be in stock, the script will start the Auto-Cart Function.
+This Bot looks for website element changes every 5 seconds to determine inventory status (In-stock / out of stock).
+When an object is found to be in stock, the script will start the Auto-Cart function.